Last Updated on April 26, 2024 by Kittredge Cherry

 This post is part of the LGBTQ Saints series by Kittredge Cherry.
 Traditional and alternative saints, people in the Bible, LGBTQ martyrs, authors, theologians, religious leaders, artists, deities and other figures of special interest to lesbian, gay, bisexual and transgender and queer (LGBTQ) people and our allies are covered.

-This article was originally published on Q Spirit in December 2016, was expanded with new material over time, and was most recently updated on Dec.
-17, 2023.
+This article has evolved and expanded greatly since the first version was posted in December 2009.
+It was published on Q Spirit in December 2016, was enhanced with new material over time, and was most recently updated on April 26, 2024.

 Copyright © Kittredge Cherry.
 All rights reserved.